nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Get the current view: `get view`

-Gets the current viewType of the program.
+Gets the current view type of the program.

 Format: `get view`

 Expected Output (when the program is in Patient's View):

 ```
-"You are currently in the Patient's View."
+You are currently in the Patient's View.
 ```

 ### Accessing user guide: `help`

 Provides an internal user guide that is accessible via the command line.

 Format: `help [COMMAND]`

+Simply typing help without parameters will display a list of commands that can be used in the current view.

 Expected Output:

-Inputting `help` without parameters:
+Inputting `help` without parameters in Patient's View:

 ```
 Here are the list of commands: